andresilva-cc/reflection-function/README.md

 }
 ```

-And here is an example of `RefletionClass`:
+And here is an example of `ReflectionClass`:

 ```typescript
 import { ReflectionClass } from 'reflection-function';